 Key milestones achieved by ICHEC since it was established in 2005 are detailed below.
 HPC is a rapidly evolving technology globally.
-ICHEC has been fortunate in the strategic insights and support of its Board and Chairman, the dedication of staff and the formal and informal support it receives from its original and ongoing connection with NUI Galway, the Department of Business Enterprise and Innovation and the Department of Education and Skills.
+ICHEC has been fortunate in the strategic insights and support of its Board and Chairman, the dedication of staff and the formal and informal support it receives from its original and ongoing connection with NUI Galway, the HEA and the Department of Further and Higher Education, Research, Innovation and Science.

 - Creation of ICHEC with seed funding from Science Foundation Ireland (SFI) and capital funding contributions from the Higher Education Authority (HEA) through the PRTLI4-funded CosmoGrid project.
 ICHEC opens offices in Galway (6 staff) and Dublin (2 staff).